- Visiting Chesapeake?

 - City Activities and Info

 - Resources for New and Relocating Businesses

 - Development, Land Use & Construction

 - City Council

 - City Budget

-- ANIMAL SERVICES: The shelter is closed to the public, and all Adoptions by Appointment have been canceled.
+- ANIMAL SERVICES: Adoptions have resumed.
+Call before coming to make sure services are available.
 If you are missing a pet, visit CityofChesapeake.net/AnimalServices to see if your pet is listed.
 If it is, call 757-382-8080 (option1) to make arrangements.
-Snout and About is suspended during the closure.
+Snout and About is currently suspended.

 - BUSINESSES/EMPLOYER RESOURCES: Chesapeake Economic Development is tracking updates and resources specific to businesses.
 Find their information at ChesapeakeVA.Biz/COVID19.

-- CHESAPEAKE INTEGRATED BEHAVIORAL HEALTH: Chesapeake Integrated Behavioral Healthcare is providing services via phone and video conferencing.
-See available resources or call 757-547-9334 for direction.
+- CHESAPEAKE INTEGRATED BEHAVIORAL HEALTHCARE: Chesapeake Integrated Behavioral Healthcare is providing services via phone and video conferencing in addition to in-person options when appropriate.
+See available resources , get tips for mental health during this time, or call 757-547-9334 for help.

 - DEVELOPMENT & PERMITS: Residents are strongly encouraged to use online resources for permits and other services.
 For details on how to conduct other business with the Department of Development and Permits, visit their webpage or call them at 757-382-6018.